vic-ma/howtodismantle.github.io/_posts/2025-11-03-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.md

 ![image](/assets/2025-11-03/peakboard-designer-install-extension-dialog.png)

-Now, we can add our cat list data source:
+Now, we can add our Cat List data source:
 1. Add a new data source.
 1. Select *Extensions*.
 1. In *Meow Extension*, click *Add*.